-The Republic of the Marshall Islands comprises several islands and atolls, many of them uninhabited and scattered across hundreds of miles in the central Pacific between Hawaii and Papua New Guinea.
-The total land area of about 170 km² bears few accessible natural resources to sustain its 56,000 inhabitants.
-The combination of vast distances, limited resources, population growth and inadequate education is increasing economic and development cost and putting a strain on the existing infrastructure.
+The Republic of the Marshall Islands comprises several islands and atolls – many uninhabited – scattered across hundreds of miles in the central Pacific between Hawaii and Papua New Guinea.
+The total land area of about 170 km² has few accessible natural resources for 56,000 inhabitants.

-EC interventions in the Marshall Islands also take account of cross-cutting issues, in particular climate change and environmental sustainability, but also democracy, good governance, human rights, the rights of children and indigenous people, gender equality and the fight against HIV/AIDS.
+This complements the government’s own activities to improve living conditions in the outer islands while managing natural resources in a sustainable manner.
+EU activities in the Marshall Islands take account of cross-cutting issues, in particular: climate change and environmental sustainability; respect for democracy, good governance, human rights, the rights of children and indigenous people; gender equality and the fight against HIV/AIDS.